HeapSpace/heapcon/content/speakers/milos-milunovic/index.md

 ---
 title: "From dev to prod.
-One year of using Kubernetes in production"
+One Year of Using Kubernetes in Production"
 description: "Imagine you have 5 Kubernetes environments used by developers from multiple companies and users alike."
 speaker: "Miloš Milunović"
 bio: "Expert software engineer and project team lead at Zuehlke Engineering located in Belgrade.
 As a developer spent last 3 years developing IoT and cloud solutions hosted on Azure."